Wall Street Pummels Lilium N.V. (LILM) After Recent Earnings Report

 Lilium N.V.
-(NASDAQ:LILM) went up by 2.44% from its latest closing price compared to the recent 1-year high of $5.52.
-The company’s stock price has collected -3.08% of loss in the last five trading sessions.
+(NASDAQ:LILM) went down by -6.20% from its latest closing price compared to the recent 1-year high of $5.52.
+The company’s stock price has collected -4.72% of loss in the last five trading sessions.
 Barron’s reported on 03/15/22 that Electric Plane Maker’s Stock Plummets After Short-Seller Report

 Is It Worth Investing in Lilium N.V.
 (NASDAQ :LILM) Right Now?